Video: How to use your

 Use the dropdown lists to select scores from 1-5

 and notice how the sub-totals for each section are automatically updated and color coded

-Transcribe your hand-written comments to the 'Comments' section below the Audit Checklist.
+Optionally transcribe your hand-written comments to the 'Comments' section.

 For each date, you can enter an unlimited number of rows of comments.

 You can print this Comments section

 If you have multiple comments per date, use your first comment as a brief summary.